Where Levees Fail In California, Nature Can Step In To Nurture Rivers

 California is deciding how to spend billions of dollars on improving flood protection infrastructure.
 A new flood control plan is expected to be finalized later this year, and Jeffres and others hope creating these floodplains is a big part of that.

 Lauren Sommer covers environment, water and energy for member station KQED.
-You can follower her @lesommer.
+You can follow her on Twitter @lesommer.